logo estivill sleep clinic

 Definition

 Parasomnias in adults are sleep disorders characterized by abnormal and unwanted behaviors that occur during sleep.
-These behaviors may include dream talking, sleepwalking, night terrors, nightmares, eating or drinking during sleep, inappropriate sexual behaviors, as well as abnormal movements during REM sleep, such as REM sleep behavior disorder.
+These behaviors may include sleep talking, sleepwalking, night terrors, nightmares, eating or drinking during sleep, inappropriate sexual behaviors, as well as abnormal movements during REM sleep, such as REM sleep behavior disorder.

 Parasomnias can affect sleep quality and cause daytime fatigue, as well as long-term mental and physical health problems if not treated properly.